 The sorely overlooked Impostor, directed by Gary Fleder and based on the 1953 short story of the same name, isn’t in the same league as the very best PKD adaptations, but it’s still full of the twists and existential crises you’d expect.
 It’s set in a distant future where invading aliens are capable of creating replicant spies that are almost indistinguishable from humans – that is, until they detonate with deadly effect.

-Gary Sinise plays a weapons designer who falls under suspicion of the authorities, and spends the rest of the film attempting to convince everybody he’s not a deadly weapon forged by extraterrestrials.
+Gary Sinise plays a weapons designer who falls under suspicion of the authorities, and spends the rest of the movie attempting to convince everybody he’s not a deadly weapon forged by extraterrestrials.
 Madeleine Stowe, Mekhi Phifer and Vincent D’Onofrio round out a great supporting cast, and Mark Isham provides some decent music.

-Oddly, Impostor actually looks less expensive than its not-bad $40m budget might imply, but it’s the quality of the acting (in particular from the ever-reliable Sinise) and the story that makes this a science fiction film well worth watching.
+Oddly, Impostor actually looks less expensive than its not-bad $40m budget might imply, but it’s the quality of the acting (in particular from the ever-reliable Sinise) and the story that makes this a science fiction movie well worth watching.

 29. The Quiet American